 Staff members are always on hand to provide ongoing help and support during your time volunteering with us.

-The training is designed so that volunteers feel confident to support the core member, as well as be able to recognise and respond to inappropriate behaviour and hold them to account.
+For Intervention Volunteers, the training is designed so that volunteers feel confident to support the core member, as well as be able to recognise and respond to inappropriate behaviour and hold them to account.

-The Circles coordinator will:
+The Interventions coordinator will:

-- Attend the initial Circle meeting
+- Attend the initial Intervention meeting.

 - Contact volunteers by phone/email on a regular basis and reply promptly to their calls for support and help.